|

 work.
 Ancillary services are provided in the form of referrals.
 The

-both a Department of State Health Services (DSHS)-funded program and
+of State Health Services (DSHS)-funded program, a Medicaid-funded program and a

-a private-pay program.
-The OARS Program is a CARF accredited
+Private-Pay program.
+The OARS Program is a CARF accredited program.

 SAIL